TuneIn

-TuneIn (formerly and also known as TuneIn Radio) is an American internet radio and podcasting service.
+TuneIn (formerly and also known as TuneIn Radio) is an American internet radio and podcasting service owned by Canadian media company Stingray Group.
 The service offers access to various radio stations (including terrestrial and online radio stations), as well as on-demand audio content such as podcasts and audiobooks.

 History

 The company was first established by Bill Moore in 2002 as RadioTime; its initial product was a directory of internet radio stations, which it licensed to third-parties such as Sonos.
 The company also produced a USB FM tuner for PCs.
 In March 2010, RadioTime and BMW marque Mini announced that it would offer the ability to stream internet radio over the Mini Connected in-car entertainment system using an iPhone; Mini stated that it was the first automaker to offer internet radio capabilities in a production vehicle.

 In September 2010, RadioTime acquired the iOS internet radio app TuneIn Radio, which had used RadioTime's directory.
 At this point, the company pivoted to targeting the consumer market via TuneIn, and hired its creator Ben Alexander to continue developing the app for the company.
 It also raised $6 million in new funding from Sequoia Capital.
 By June 2012, TuneIn had over 30 million monthly active users across various platforms (with a 267% year-over-year increase on mobile devices), including its website, Android, iOS, and other internet-connected devices such as vehicles and smart TVs.
 In August 2012, TuneIn raised $16 million in new funding.

 In 2017, TuneIn raised $50 million and was valued at $500 million.
 In 2020, the company received a new investment by Innovation Ventures, and hired former Audible executive Richard Stern as its new CEO.

 In November 2025, Canadian digital audio and radio broadcaster Stingray Group announced its intent to acquire TuneIn for $175 million.
+The acquisition was complete in December 2025.